Variadic Attributes

 Syntax

-Introduce a @Variadic annotation to mark annotation fields as accepting a variable number of arguments.
+Introduce a @Variadic attribute to mark attribute fields as accepting a variable number of arguments.
 When used, the field’s type is treated as an Array of the specified element type.

 @Variadic()